AllenNeuralDynamics/harp.device.lickety-split/README.md

 * isolated USB to prevent ground loops with the PC.

 ## Wiring Diagram
-It is critical that the device is grounded to the rig correctly.
+It is critical that (1) both the device and mouse under test are grounded to a common ground and (2) the rig is earth-grounded (i.e: any exposed metal components are connected to earth ground).
-Otherwise, the device will be sensitive to spurious licks; or, worse, it will introduce noise onto the Neuropixel probes.
+Otherwise, the device may introduce noise on the Neuropixel probes or produce spurious licks from outside electromagnetic interference.

 ### Device Pinout
 TODO